 If you are not already enrolled as a student at UiO, please see our information about admission requirements and procedures.

 The course assumes a good proficiency in written and oral English.
 The students should have taken at least 10 ECTS in English literature/culture.

 10 credits overlap with ENG4366 – Fiction and Film

-- Attendance is obligatory on 9 out of 12 seminars.
+- Attendance is obligatory at least 9 out of 12 seminars.
 Additional absences must be justified by documentation.
-Read more about rules concerning valid excuses and how to apply for approved absences or postponements here.
+Read more about rules concerning valid excuses and how to apply for approved absence or postponements here.
 Please note that absence exceeding 50 % of all seminars may not be approved, regardless of any excuses.